sonic-net/SONiC/doc/pac/Port Access Control.md

 ## 2.2 Functional Description

-PAC uses authentication methods like 802.1x and MAB for client authentication.
+PAC uses authentication methods 802.1x and MAB for client authentication.
 These methods in turn use RADIUS for client credential verification and receive the authorization attributes like VLANs, for the authenticated clients.

 ### 2.2.1 802.1x